earthly/website/blog/_posts/2023-06-02-deploy-kubernetes-cri-o-container-runtime.md

  - Container
  - CRI-O
  - Automation
-excerpt: "Learn how to deploy a Kubernetes cluster using the CRI-O container runtime.
-This tutorial provides step-by-step instructions for setting up the necessary components, configuring the cluster, and deploying your first application."
+excerpt: Learn how to deploy a Kubernetes cluster using the CRI-O container runtime.
+This tutorial provides step-by-step instructions for setting up the necessary components, configuring the cluster, and deploying your first application.
 ---

 Are you tired of managing your containerized applications manually?
 Do you want a more efficient and automated way to deploy and manage your applications?
 Look no further than Kubernetes!